 Zero Fuel Weight overestimation can yet have another downside for flights meeting the Take-Off Weight limit of the aircraft.
-Indeed, the weight overestimation directly causes a loss in payload, and hence a loss in revenue for the flight.
-This effect is especially sensitive for cargo flights where Take-Off Weight limit is more often met.
-If you want to learn more about the benefit of fuel efficiency solutions for cargo airlines, you can read this article.
+Indeed, the weight overestimation directly causes a loss in payload and, hence, a loss in revenue for the flight.
+This effect is especially sensitive for cargo flights where the Take-Off Weight limit is more often met.
+If you want to learn more about the benefits of fuel efficiency solutions for cargo airlines, you can read this article.

 Effect of Zero Fuel Weight underestimations on safety and flight economics

-Also, Zero Fuel Weight underestimations causes an overconsumption due to a non-optimal lateral and vertical path, for the same reasons as for Zero Fuel Weight overestimations.
+Also, Zero Fuel Weight underestimations cause overconsumption due to a non-optimal lateral and vertical path, for the same reasons as for Zero Fuel Weight overestimations.

 Significant savings are yielded by reducing Zero Fuel Weight Error.
 In its Fuel Book, IATA states that for a fleet of 130 aircraft with typical mixed operations, savings for cutting half of the Zero Fuel Weight Error represent around 2,600,000 kg of fuel and 8,200 t of CO2 per year.